dipc-cc/hubbard/doc/api.rst

 API documentation
 =================

-Here we list all the modules of the Hubbard package, where all the routies are contained.
+Here we list all the modules of the hubbard package, where all the routies are contained.

 .. toctree::
    :maxdepth: 2

-   api-generated/Hubbard
+   api-generated/hubbard
-   api-generated/Hubbard.plot
+   api-generated/hubbard.plot
-   api-generated/Hubbard.geometry
+   api-generated/hubbard.geometry

 ..
-Here we should list *all* modules we want to be hosted in the Hubbard documentation.
+Here we should list *all* modules we want to be hosted in the hubbard documentation.

 .. autosummary::
    :toctree: api-generated
    :hidden:

-   Hubbard
+   hubbard
-   Hubbard.plot
+   hubbard.plot
-   Hubbard.geometry
+   hubbard.geometry